 Each of these – admittedly overlapping – areas have a significant impact on very different parts of the organization:

 - Production and Logistics.

 - Infrastructure, IT, and legal.

-Knowing this, it becomes clear that the digitization process cannot be seen as ‘another large project’, due to the fact that it is scattered over a wide range of functions, processes, and products.
-Thus, successful companies in the industry are those which recognize that digitization requires a new mindset, fast response time, unallocated resources, and a willingness to take risks.
+Knowing this, it becomes clear that the digitalization process cannot be seen as 'another large project', due to the fact that it is scattered over a wide range of functions, processes, and products.
+Thus, successful companies in the industry are those which recognize that digitalization requires a new mindset, fast response time, unallocated resources, and a willingness to take risks.

 Internet of Things (IoT) is a major driver behind the digitalization of the water industry.

 IoT refers to the trend of integrating internet connectivity into physical devices and everyday objects.
 Embedded with electronics, internet connectivity, and other forms of hardware such as sensors, these devices can communicate and interact with others over the internet, and they can be remotely monitored and controlled.
 And, not least, they can share data.